CDCgov/mashwrapper/README.md

     git clone https://github.com/CDCgov/mashwrapper.git

     ## Step 2: Test downloading and building the databse
-    ## "YOURPROFILE" is your preferred execution environment (Docker, Apptainer or Conda)
+    ## "YOURPROFILE" is your preferred execution environment (Docker, Singularity or Conda)
     nextflow run mashwrapper -profile testGet,YOURPROFILE

     ## Step 3: Test using a prebuilt database
-    ## "YOURPROFILE" is your preferred execution environment (Docker, Apptainer or Conda)
+    ## "YOURPROFILE" is your preferred execution environment (Docker, Singularity or Conda)
     nextflow run mashwrapper -profile testUse,YOURPROFILE
    ```
 *You will likely need to adjust the [nfcore_custom.config](https://github.com/CDCgov/mashwrapper/blob/main/conf/nfcore_custom.config) file to work on your compute environment.
 To use it, specify the path to its directory using the `--custom_config_base` flag.
 This should point to the "conf" directory (i.e., ~/mashwrapper/conf).*